 - 🖭 Zoom in.

 - Reset the zoom to 100%.

 - E Zoom the workflow to fit the current window size (Recommended).

 - 🔍 Zoom out.

 - Pun (or resume) the workflow.

 - Pause the workflow execution.

+- Stop the workflow execution.

 The remainder of the buttons (not shown here) are not relevant to the workflow execution.